-Drysol consists of aluminum chloride hexahydrate, an antiperspirant that affects the cells that produce sweat.
+Drysol is a prescription-strength antiperspirant that consists of aluminum chloride hexahydrate, an ingredient that affects the cells producing sweat.

 Drysol deodorant/antiperspirant penetrates sweat glands and blocks them from producing sweat.
 You apply it overnight because you sweat less while sleeping.
 You’re supposed to notice an improvement after several nightly treatments.
 But my experience was not so positive.

-The doctor instructed me to rub a dosage of Drysol all over my torso before bed and wrap myself with Saran wrap.
+The doctor instructed me to rub a dosage of Drysol all over my torso before bed and wrap myself in plastic wrap.
 The next morning, I had to unwrap myself and rub baking soda on the affected area to neutralize the drug so it wouldn’t harm my skin.

 Sleeping was difficult, to say the least.
-Saran wrap was uncomfortable to sleep in, and aluminum chloride reeked of metal.
+It was uncomfortable to sleep in plastic wrap, and the aluminum chloride smelled like metal.

-On the second night, I woke up suddenly with a painful, bright red rash across my chest and torso.
-At that point, I knew Drysol wasn't the right cure for me.
+On the second night, I suddenly woke up with a painful, bright red rash across my chest and torso.
+At that point, I knew Drysol wasn't right for me.

 Should You Try Drysol?

-Internet reviews are mixed when it comes to Drysol.
+Drysol reviews are mixed.
 Lots of people report experiencing severe skin irritations like I did.
 Itchy, painful rashes and dry skin are common Drysol side effects.
-Some people say Drysol didn’t solve their sweating problem at all.
+Others say Drysol didn’t solve their sweating problem at all.

 If you have sensitive skin, you need to be extra careful when using Drysol.
-If you shave regularly, you’ll need to wait 24 to 48 hours after shaving before applying the medication to decrease irritation.
-Plus, the skin has to be completely dry before applying.
+If you shave regularly, you’ll need to wait 24 to 48 hours after shaving before applying Drysol to decrease irritation.
+Plus, your skin has to be completely dry before applying.
 Water causes irritating hydrochloric acid to form on your skin, causing pain and burning.